kazuhitoyokoi/nr-handson-techxchange2025/slides.md

 ---
 # Opera Browser
-Opera Software adopted Node-RED for their browser, Opera GX

-- Realized smart home use cases
+Opera Software adopted Node-RED for their browser, Opera GX for smart home use cases
   - Getting your room ready for watching movies
   - Syncing the colors of smart bulbs with the theme of Opera GX